frankhjung/article-quickcheck/quickcheck.md

 any valid input should yield a valid response.
 Likewise, any input outside this range should return an appropriate failure.
 Compare this to how systematic tests are normally written: Given a *specific* input, check the program's return value.
 Therein lies the problem: you need to be sure you have chosen correct and *sufficient* input values to test your code.
 The tools we use to check test coverage do not check the *adequacy* of your tests — just that you have a test for a control flow path.
 So the quality of a test is dependent upon the quality of the inputs.
 Property-based testing provides tools to test using randomly generated values selected over the range of input.
 This changes the focus of our tests.
 We concentrate on the properties of functions under test. i.e. What the inputs are and what the outputs are expected to be.
-Testing the properties of an input over a large range of values can help to find bugs otherwise ignored in specific unit tests.
+Testing the properties of a function or method over a large range of values can help find bugs otherwise ignored in specific unit tests.
 We have experienced this first hand.
-It is a true "aha" moment when the tests uncover a use-case with input we hadn't thought of.
+It is a true "aha" moment when these tests uncover a use-case with input we hadn't thought of.

 In summary: